What is Negative Self-Talk?

 How to Change Negative Self -Talk

 The good news is that negative self-talk – like any bad habit – can be changed.
-A process called Cognitive Behavioural Therapy (CBT) can help you first become more aware of negative self-talk and gradually move towards more positive and realistic internal dialogue.
-CBT has been researched for decades and is clinically proven to be a highly effective treatment for many issues including anxiety, depression, post traumatic stress disorder, eating disorders and many others.
+A process called Cognitive Behavioural Therapy (CBT) can help you first become more aware of negative self-talk and gradually move towards more positive and realistic internal conversations.
+CBT has been researched for decades and is proven to be a highly effective treatment for many issues including anxiety, depression, post traumatic stress disorder, eating disorders and many others.

 Counselling in BC for Negative Self-Talk